PayString/rfcs/src/spec/payid-protocol.md

 # JSON Format Design
   JSON as described in [RFC8259][], defines a test format for serializing structured data.
 Objects are serialized as an unordered collection of name/value pairs.
 JSON does not define any semantics around the name/value pairs that make up an object.
 PayID protocol's JSON format defines name/value pairs that annotate a JSON object, property or array for PayID protocol resources.

-  The PayID client MUST request PayID response in JSON format through the `Accept` header with the media type as defined below, optionally followed by format parameters.
+  The PayID client MUST request a PayID response in JSON format through the `Accept` header with the media type as defined below, optionally followed by format parameters.
 One of the optional parameters is the case insensitive `q` value as described in Section 5.3.1 of [RFC7231][] to indicate relative preference.

   Each message body is represented as a single JSON object.
-This object contains name/value pair whose value is the correct representation for a primitive value as described in [RFC8259][], or an array or object as described in the section below.
+This object contains a name/value pair whose value is the correct representation for a primitive value as described in [RFC8259][], or an array or object as described in the section below.

   If the PayID server does not support JSON format, it MUST reply with an appropriate error response.